-TRIP obtained again a significant reduction of the reinsurance rates 2020 versus 2019.
+TRIP obtained again a significant reduction of the reinsurance rates 2021 versus 2020 despite a hardening of the reinsurance market.

-Both the reinsurance rate of the annual placement 2020 and that of the multiyear placement 2020-2022 record an important decrease in comparison with the reinsurance rate of the annual placement 2019 and that of the multiyear placement 2019-2021.
-The annual placement rate 2020 decreased by 7%, that of the multiyear placement 2020-2022 with 8%.
+Both the reinsurance rate of the annual placement 2021 and that of the multiyear placement 2021-2023 record a decrease in comparison with the reinsurance rate of the annual placement 2020 and that of the multiyear placement 2020-2022.
+The annual placement rate 2021 decreased by 3%, that of the multiyear placement 2021-2023 with 2%.

-The total 2020 rate for all sections combined, i.e. the annual 2020 rate and all multiyear placement sections, decreased by 9% compared to the total 2019 rate for all sections combined.
+The total 2021 rate for all sections combined, i.e. the annual 2021 rate and all multiyear placement sections, decreased by 5% compared to the total 2020 rate for all sections combined.

-An overcapacity of reinsurance-offer as well as tight price negotiations made it possible to obtain this very good result.
+An overcapacity of reinsurance-offer as well as tight price negotiations made it possible to obtain this very satisfactory outcome.

-As a result, total cost of reinsurance decreased by nearly 8% in 2020 versus 2019.
+As a result, total cost of reinsurance decreased by nearly 4% in 2021 versus 2020.

-With regard to the legal and regulatory framework, it should be recalled that the preliminary draft law aimed at better protecting and assisting victims of terrorist attacks was directly impacted by the fall of the 'Michel government', which is still in current affairs.
-As a result, it has not been possible, in the present state of affairs, to introduce this preliminary draft in parliament.
+With regard to the legal and regulatory framework, it should be recalled that the preliminary draft law aimed at better protecting and assisting victims of terrorist attacks was directly impacted by the fall of the 'Michel government' end 2018.

+Unfortunately, no progress has been made since then.